 For example, if you have a blog with a broad readership you may find success with affiliate marketing.
 On the other hand, someone with many small business contacts may find success rebranding B2B or SaaS software.

 The key is to choose a product that will appeal to the people you can reach.

 Understand the Customer’s Issues

 You don’t need to be an expert in a particular industry to resell software successfully.
-However, you should have a good understanding of the issues your customers are facing.
-This will allow you to position the software you are selling as a solution to these problems.
+However, you should have a good understanding of the issues your clients are facing.
+This will allow you to position the software you are selling as solutions to these problems.

-Often you won’t be the only person reselling a particular piece of software.
+Often you won’t be the only person within your company reselling a particular piece of software.
 If this is the case, you need a way to differentiate yourself from established resellers.

 One way to do this could be to choose a niche you know a lot about and sell the software to customers in this area.